timmahrt/japan_tourism_recommendations/docs/tokyo.md

   <https://www.japan-guide.com/e/e3117.html>

 - Kawaguchiko - Resort area on the north side of Mt.
 Fuji with traditional Japanese inns that surround a lake with views of Mt.
 Fuji.
-There is also hiking and a theme park famous for its rollar coasters.
+There is also hiking and a theme park famous for its roller coasters.

   <https://www.japan-guide.com/e/e6906.html>

 - Hakone - Resort area on the south side of Mt Fuji with traditional Japanese inns.
-Be sure to take the cable car over the sulfer pits and visit the open area museum.
+Be sure to take the cable car over the sulfur pits and visit the open area museum.

   <https://www.japan-guide.com/e/e5200.html>